Aloha, and welcome to Steven Fredrick's Honolulu Tours and Vintage Movies.

 In May 2009, after several years of research, Steve hosted his first Charlie Chan Mystery Tour in Honolulu.
 This tour is dedicated to the three founding fathers of the fictional Chinese-Hawaiian detective.
 On the Chan Tour, we visits sites related to author Earl Derr Biggers, actor Warner Oland, and Honolulu police detective Chang Apana.

 In November 2013, Steve consulted with the producers of the TV series "Hawaii Five-O".
 For episode #4.10: "Ho'oani Makuakane" ("Honor Thy Fathers"), Steve provide guidance regarding the historic footage used to recreate a vintage movie newsreel, circa 1941.
-Since its broadcast, Five-O fans consider this episode to be the best of the series.
+Since it was broadcast, Five-O fans consider this episode to be the best of the series.

 Steve holds a Bachelor of Arts degree, in Speech-Communications, from the University of Minnesota, Twin Cities.
 He is the only State of Hawaii licensed ghost tour guide in Honolulu.